 What Does Individual Short-Term Disability Insurance Cover?

 Individual short-term disability will pay a percentage of your salary to help with your monthly expenses while you are temporarily disabled or ill.
-It is a lot like disability income insurance, except that the main difference is the length of time, which is short and covers anywhere from 1 to 12 months in disability expenses.
+It pays a benefit for a limited period, usually less than 12 months.
+Benefits that are longer than 12 months are individual long term disability income insurance.

 Types of claims for individual short-term disability

 Having a baby: Yep, that’s right folks.
 Having a baby qualifies as a short-term disability.
 It's not what most people think of as eligible for a short-term disability claim, but it is.